xp44mm/Notebook/Compilers/Chapter 4 Syntax Analysis.md

 Although compiler designers rarely do so for a complete programming-language grammar, it is useful to be able to reason that a given set of productions generates a particular language.
 Troublesome constructs can be studied by writing a concise, abstract grammar and studying the language that it generates.
 We shall construct such a grammar for conditional statements below.

-A proof that a grammar G generates a language $L​$ has two parts: show that every string generated by $G​$ is in $L​$, and conversely that every string in $L​$ can indeed be generated by $G​$.
+A proof that a grammar G generates a language $L$ has two parts: show that every string generated by $G$ is in $L$, and conversely that every string in $L$ can indeed be generated by $G$.

 **Example 4.12:** Consider the following grammar:
 $$
 S \to ( S ) S |\epsilon \tag{4.13}
 $$
 It may not be initially apparent, but this simple grammar generates all strings of balanced parentheses, and only such strings.
-To see why, we shall show first that every sentence derivable from $S​$ is balanced, and then that every balanced string is derivable from $S​$.
-To show that every sentence derivable from $S​$ is balanced, we use an inductive proof on the number of steps $n​$ in a derivation.
+To see why, we shall show first that every sentence derivable from $S$ is balanced, and then that every balanced string is derivable from $S$.
+To show that every sentence derivable from $S$ is balanced, we use an inductive proof on the number of steps $n$ in a derivation.

 **BASIS:** The basis is $n = 1$.
 The only string of terminals derivable from $S$ in one step is the empty string, which surely is balanced.

-**INDUCTION:** Now assume that all derivations of fewer than $n$ steps produce balanced sentences, and consider a leftmost derivation of exactly $n​$ steps.
+**INDUCTION:** Now assume that all derivations of fewer than $n$ steps produce balanced sentences, and consider a leftmost derivation of exactly $n$ steps.
 Such a derivation must be of the form
 $$
 S \underset{lm}\implies (S)S \underset{lm}{\overset*\implies} (x)S \underset{lm}{\overset*\implies} (x)y
 $$
-The derivations of $x​$ and $y​$ from $S​$ take fewer than $n​$ steps, so by the inductive hypothesis $x​$ and $y​$ are balanced.
-Therefore, the string $(x)y​$ must be balanced.
+The derivations of $x$ and $y$ from $S$ take fewer than $n$ steps, so by the inductive hypothesis $x$ and $y$ are balanced.
+Therefore, the string $(x)y$ must be balanced.
 That is, it has an equal number of left and right parentheses, and every prefix has at least as many left parentheses as right.

-Having thus shown that any string derivable from $S​$ is balanced, we must next show that every balanced string is derivable from $S​$.
+Having thus shown that any string derivable from $S$ is balanced, we must next show that every balanced string is derivable from $S$.
 To do so, use induction on the length of a string.

 **BASIS:** If the string is of length 0, it must be $\epsilon$, which is balanced.